mangrove-lang/mangrove-vscode/CONTRIBUTING.md

 If the file is not in the src/ directory then either supply a purpose (eg "linting: ", "github: "), or use the tag "misc: " for the commit

-We would like to be able to look back throguh the commit history and tell what happened, when, and why without having to dip into the commit descriptions as this improves the general Git experience and improves everyone's lives.
+We would like to be able to look back through the commit history and tell what happened, when, and why without having to dig into the commit descriptions as this improves the general Git experience and everyone's lives.

-Try to keep commits focused on a single small and atomic change to ease review, and aid the process if we end up having to `git bisect` through your changes, or `git revert` in the extreme case something seriously broke.
+Try to keep commits focused on a single, small, atomic change to ease review, and aid the process if we end up having to `git bisect` through your changes, or `git revert` in the extreme case something seriously broke.

 We use rebasing to merge pull requests, so please keep this in mind.

 ## Licensing

-As mentioned at the top of this file, contributions made to this code base must be made under the terms of the BSD-3-Clause.
+As mentioned at the top of this file, contributions made to this code base must be made under the terms of the BSD 3-Clause license.

 When contributing to existing code, we ask that you update the copyright and authorship notice at the top of the files touched with any authorship information you wish to provide in SPDX format.
-This is so you get proper attribution.
+This is so that you get proper attribution.

-When making an original contribution, copyright by default falls to you however if you wish to hand over copyright then please use the SPDX line `SPDX-FileCopyrightText: [year] The Mangrove Language`, replacing [year] with the current year.
+When making an original contribution, copyright by default falls to you.
+However, if you wish to hand copyright over, then please use the SPDX line `SPDX-FileCopyrightText: [year] The Mangrove Language`, replacing [year] with the current year.

 If you wrote the file and wish to be attributed as having done so, regardless of copyright, please add the SPDX line